 Overview

-A number of students that have completed the MSc in Social Research have successfully acquired ESRC funding for doctoral level studies, while others have entered the public and third/NGO sector as well as the Civil Service ‘fast track’ scheme for government social research.
+Graduates of the MSc in Social Research have successfully transitioned into various career paths.
+Many have secured ESRC funding for PhD studies, while others have entered the public sector, third sector organisations, and the Civil Service fast track scheme for government social research.
+The skills and knowledge gained through this degree enable alumni to excel in roles that require advanced research competencies across multiple industries.

 Programme Structure